tldr-pages/tldr/pages/common/htop.md

 `htop --user {{username}}`

+- Displays processes hierarchically in a tree view to show parent-child relationships:

+`htop --tree`

 - Sort processes by a specified `sort_item` (use `htop --sort help` for available options):

 `htop --sort {{sort_item}}`